-Then, I set up an artistic journey without destination and initiated experimentation without any predispositions, dealing with many subjects and different styles.
+Then, I set an artistic journey without destination and initiated experimentation without any predispositions, dealing with many subjects and different styles.
 In 1993, I undertook painting courses at the Florida International University.
 In the same year, I migrated to Adelaide, where I took up university studies and graduated with a Bachelor of Arts (Honours) at the University of South Australia.
-Since my graduation, I have exhibited my work throughout Australia, and recently, in China, Taiwan, Germany, and Iran, holding 15 solo and more than 40 group exhibitions.
+Since my graduation, I have exhibited my work throughout Australia, and in China, Taiwan, Germany, and Iran, holding 15 solo and more than 40 group exhibitions.

 The long process of painting images is accompanied by some joyous moments of accomplishment, self-realization, and life appreciation.